DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **FOMOD** - `Author's Choice, Auto Conversion Enabled, The Tools of Kagrenac, WACCF, USSEP`.

-*Finally draugr aren't stealing any septims around Skyrim and bringing them to crypts.
+*Draugr will stop stealing any septims around Skyrim and bringing them to crypts.
 Only fruits and vegetables from time to time as an offering for ... themselves?
 Maybe someone else.*

 ### [Smart NPC Potions - Enemies Use Potions and Poisons](https://www.nexusmods.com/skyrimspecialedition/mods/40102)